-As we move into early July, Round 1 deadlines will soon be upon us.
-We wanted to highlight the importance of visiting campus.
-We wanted to share with you our five tips for your campus visit, in order to help you make the most of your visit experiences.
-We also want to make sure you are aware of our new admissions tool, MBA VisitWire, where you can read experiences and tips from your fellow MBA candidates.
-We hope you will then share your visit experiences on MBA VisitWire.
+We wanted to highlight the importance of visiting campus as well as five tips for your business school visit, to help you make the most of your experiences.
+In MBA VisitWire, you can also read experiences and tips from your fellow MBA candidates.
+Once you visit your target MBA programs, be sure to share your experience on MBA VisitWire.

 Five tips for your business school campus visit: